joegle/status-app/README.md

 SSL certificates are required for secure transmission of data over untrusted networks.

 status-app does not have any cross-site scripting attack opportunities built in and XSS attacks are not in the scope of concern.
-XSS vectors can be added loading dynamic content that users modify.
+XSS vectors can be added by loading dynamic HTML content that users had access to modify.

 Log out to revoke cookie based sessions by visiting `cgi/status-update.php?action=logout` .